Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Methods

 \subsection{Simulation study design}

-To explore the comparative performance of the EESPCA, SPC, SPC.1se, TPower and rifle methods, we simulated MVN data for a range of sample sizes, variable dimensionality and covariance structures.
-Although *.1se variants of TPower and rifle are also possible, we are only showing results for SPC.1se since the relative performance pattern is similar.
-Specifically, we simulated data sets containing $n$ independent samples drawn from a $p$-dimensional MVN data with a zero population mean vector and population covariance matrix $\boldsymbol{\Sigma}$ with all variances set to 1 and all covariances set to 0 except for the covariances between the first $b \geq 2$ variables, which were set to a non-zero $\rho$.
-According to this $\boldsymbol{\Sigma}$, the first population PC will have equal, non-zero loadings for the first $b$ variables and zero loadings for the remaining $p-b$ variables.
-Data was simulated for a range of $n$, $p$, $b$ and $\rho$ values with 50 data sets generated per unique parameter combination.
+To explore the comparative performance of the EESPCA, EESPCA.cv, SPC, SPC.1se, TPower and rifle methods, we simulated MVN data for a range of sample sizes, variable dimensionality and covariance structures.
+Although *.1se variants of EESPCA.cv, TPower and rifle are also possible, results are only shown for SPC.1se since the relative performance pattern is similar.
+Specifically, we simulated data sets containing $n$ independent samples drawn from a $p$-dimensional MVN data with a zero population mean vector and population covariance matrix $\boldsymbol{\Sigma}$ with all variances set to 1 and covariances set to either 0 or a non-zero $\rho$; 50 data sets were simulated and analyzed for each unique combination of parameter values.
+The specific $n$, $p$, and $\rho$ values were set according to four different simulation models: \begin{itemize} \item \textbf{Basic}: A single distinguishable PC was simulated by setting the covariance between a block of $\beta p$ variables to $\rho$ and to 0 otherwise.
+According to this covariance model, the first population PC will have equal, non-zero loadings for the first $\beta p$ variables and zero loadings for the remaining $(1-\beta)p$ variables.
+Simulations were performed for $n$ from 25 to 250, $p$ from 20 to 200, $\rho$ from 0.025 to 0.25, and $\beta$ from 0.025 to 0.25. \item \textbf{Block covariance}: Three distinguishable PCs were simulated by setting the covariance to $\rho$ for disjoint variable blocks of size $\beta p$, $0.5\beta p$, and $0.25 \beta p$.
+According to this covariance model, the first population PC will have equal, non-zero loadings for the first $\beta p$ variables and zero loadings for the remaining $(1-\beta)p$ variables, the second population PC will have non-zero loadings for variables in the range $(\beta p, 1.5 \beta p]$, and the third population PC will have non-zero loadings for variables in the range $(1.5 \beta p, 1.75 \beta p]$.
+Data was simulated for the same $n$, $p$, $\rho$, and $\beta$ ranges used for the basic model. \item \textbf{High dimension}: Similar to the basic model, a single distinguishable PC was simulated but with larger values of $n$ and $p$ and smaller $\rho$ values.
+Specifically, data was simulated for $n$ from 50 to 500, $p$ from 100 to 1000, $\rho$ from 0.01 to 0.10, and $\beta$ from 0.025 to 0.25. \item \textbf{Limited sparsity}: Similar to the basic model, a single distinguishable PC was simulated but with a larger proportion of variables with non-zero loadings on the first population PC.
+Specifically, simulations were performed for $n$ from 25 to 250, $p$ from 20 to 200, $\rho$ from 0.025 to 0.25, and $\beta$ from 0.55 to 1.0.
+The case of $\beta=1.0$ represents a non-sparse scenario with all loadings on the first population PC equal to $1/\sqrt{p}$. \end{itemize}